-Vaccination: Vaccines save millions of lives each year.
-Vaccination is one of the most effective ways to protect us against COVID-19 and prevent the spread.
+Vaccination: Vaccination is one of the most effective ways to protect us against COVID-19 and prevent the spread.
 It is possible that a person could be infected with the virus that causes COVID-19 just before or just after vaccination and then get sick because the vaccine did not have enough time to provide protection or development of antibodies.
-Sometimes after vaccination, the process of building immunity can cause symptoms, such as fever or mild body aches.
-These symptoms are normal and are a sign that the body is building immunity (10).
+Sometimes after vaccination, the process of building immunity can cause symptoms, such as fever or mild body aches (10).

-COVID-19 Vaccines: Globally there are four types of vaccines recommended against COVID-19 namely; Whole Virus Vaccine, RNA or mRNA Vaccine, Non-Replicating Viral Vector and Protein Subunit.
+COVID-19 VACCINES: Globally there are four types of vaccines recommended against COVID-19 namely; Whole Virus Vaccine, RNA or mRNA Vaccine, Non-Replicating Viral Vector and Protein Subunit.